TACC-Cloud/tapis-cli-how-to-guide/docs/actors/create_hello_world_actor.rst

 Runtime Preparation
 -------------------

-1. Define secrets.json
+1. Define secrets.json: Rename secrets.json.sample to secrets.json,

-   Rename secrets.json.sample to secrets.json, and obtain the required values from the Infrastructure team for secrets.json.
+   and obtain the required values from the Infrastructure team for secrets.json.

-2. Define message.jsonschema

-   Define the Schema for Actor launch message.
+2. Define message.jsonschema: Define the Schema for Actor launch message.

 Build and Push the Dockerfile
 -----------------------------